tomaka/spec/src/blocks-finalization.md

 TODO make it clear that for forced changes the block must have been executed, otherwise security issue

 > **Note**: The *Grandpa validators set* of a block corresponds to the list of validators that can finalize blocks that are children of the block in question.
-The block itself must be finalized by a validator of the validators set of the parent block.
+The block itself must be finalized by validators of the validators set of the parent block.

 The **validators set id** of a block can be determined through: